2024-25 Student & Parent Handbook

 TPS does not formally observe any holidays.

 Birthdays: Please do NOT bring balloons or flower bouquets.
 Any food items brought to school for celebrations must be sealed, store bought items, and enough should be provided to share with the entire class or grade level.
 Please do not bring party invitations to school unless all classmates are invited.
-If the guest list is small and does not include everyone, please mail those invitations.
+If the guest list is small and does not include everyone, please find alternative ways to send out the invitations, outside of school grounds.
 This is an issue of civic virtue concerning the consideration of others and the failure to respect this request will be addressed by administration.
 Please note that TPS cannot release the personal information of another student or student’s family.

 Birthdays may be celebrated in Lower School classrooms monthly.
 The room parent or teacher will notify parents when the celebration will take place for each month.
 Please keep birthday snacks simple.